0PEIN0/bash-helpers/README.md

 1. Estimated total installation time is 2-5 hours for fresh new OS installation, although it will vary based on machine and network connection performance.
 2. Use command `uap` to update systems daily for ***non sudo*** user(s).
 And `uar` command for ***sudo*** user(s).
 The `uap` command will ensure the daily pull for latest changes on repositories that resides in `~/Gitrepos` folder.
+3. For furher OS customization, you can take a look into [this](personalized-manual-intervention.md) file.
+This is a personalized OS environment file for myself, but you might get some idea as to what some of the customizations may look like.

 ### Other similar projects that inspired this repo: